j2commerce/guide/payment-methods/payment-methods/squareup-payments.md

 **Image or logo** Add logo image for your payment option here.
 Image added here will be displayed at checkout payment methods section.

-**Applicaton ID** Enter the Applicaton ID associated with your Squareup payment account.
+**Application ID** Enter the Application ID associated with your Squareup payment account.

 **Access Token** Enter the Access token associated with your Squareup payment account.
-Once entered Applicaton ID and Access Token, save.
+Once entered Application ID and Access Token, save.
 After saving, the Location parameter will show the list of locations available.

-**Locations** Choose your desired location from the availble list and save.
+**Locations** Choose your desired location from the available list and save.

 ![square1](https://raw.githubusercontent.com/j2store/doc-images/master/payment-methods/squareup-payments/square-01.png)